Modeling Acquisitions and Buyouts

 - NYU Brightspace

 - If you are a non-Stern student, Stern automatically creates a Stern account for you when registering for a Stern course.
-All class emails are sent to your Stern email, not NYU email.
+Some emails may be sent to your Stern email, not NYU email.
 Please forward your Stern email to your NYU email.

 - If you are blocked from accessing these systems, please ask the administration to expedite matters.
 Given the complexity of these systems, I cannot manually add you to any system.